-While never enjoying a full scale production in New York, it had a run at the Paper Mill Playhouse in NJ and is mostly done in concert nowadays.
+While never enjoying a full-scale production in New York, it had a run at the Paper Mill Playhouse in NJ and is mostly done in concert nowadays.

 So the question remains, will it ever get the Broadway run it deserves?

-Well there are some steep obstacles to overcome for a production ever to be mounted on Broadway.
+Well, there are some steep obstacles to overcome for a production ever to be mounted on Broadway.
 Here are some of them.

 It Would Be Ridiculously Expensive to Produce

-Anyone who has ever seen or been in this show, knows what I'm talking about.
+Anyone who has ever seen or been in this show knows what I'm talking about.
 It's a massive undertaking which would require a massive budget.
 With at least 11 principal roles and an ensemble of at least 40, the budget for the cast alone would be gigantic.
 I've seen some productions with as many as 60 performers on stage.
 In addition to the cost of the cast, this show requires complex sets, props and costumes, which inflates the weekly production costs as well.

 The cost alone is why most professional companies won't touch it.
 It would have to do very well at the box office to sustain a budget like that and make enough profit for investors.
-Which leads into another issue.
+Which leads to another issue.